In this section

 Infection prevention and control

-Hospital acquired infection remains a threat to the well- being of our patients and antimicrobial resistance presents additional challenges in care.
+Hospital acquired infection remains a threat to the well-being of our patients and antimicrobial resistance presents extra problems in care.

-The emergence of antimicrobial resistance, for example Carbapenamase-producing Enterobacteriaceae (CRE/CPE) is a key concern and we will continually review our antimicrobial formulary and audit compliance with antimicrobial prevention guidelines including documentation of indication and course length.
+The emergence of antimicrobial resistance for example, Carbapenamase-producing Enterobacteriaceae (CRE/CPE) is a key concern and we will continually look at our antimicrobial formulary and audit compliance with antimicrobial prevention guide including documentation of indication and course length.

 We will reduce the Incidence of Healthcare Associated Infections and encourage Antimicrobial Stewardship by:

-- Ensuring awareness of IPC measures via staff education, particularly hand hygiene and aseptic non touch technique
+- Making sure awareness of IPC measures via staff education, particularly hand hygiene and aseptic non touch technique

 - Continuing to report surveillance and audit results to Executive Board and Board of Directors and to improve the results where necessary